evansalter/dotfiles/README.md

 # dotfiles

-Vim dotfiles for syncing with all my systems:
+Terminal and Vim dotfiles for syncing with all my systems:
 * My MacBook Pro
 * My personal Linux servers